RickStrahl/Westwind.Globalization/Readme.md

 application needs exactly.

 ### How the database Providers work
-This library works by implementing a custom .NET ResourceManager and ASP.NET ResourceProvider that are tied to a database provider.
+This library implements a custom .NET ResourceManager and ASP.NET ResourceProvider that are tied to a database provider interface.
+(although you can implement non-data providers as well).
 This means you can access resources using the same mechanisms that you use with standard Resx Resources in your .NET applications.
-It also means although resources are initially loaded from the database for the first load of each ResourceSet, resources are cached for each individual ResourceSet and locale the same way that Resx resources are read from the assembly resources and then cached.
+It also means although resources are initially loaded from the database for the first load of each ResourceSet. .NET then caches resources for each individual ResourceSet and locale the same way that Resx resources are read from the assembly resources and then cached.
-The database is hit only for the first read of a given ResourceSet/Locale combination.
-IOW, not every resource access hits the database!
+**The database is hit only for the first read of a given ResourceSet/Locale combination - not every resource access hits the database!**

+The DbResourceManager can be used in any type of .NET application using the `DbRes` class methods, generated strongly typed classes, or using the Resource Manager directly.
+The DbResourceProvider classes can be used in ASP.NET applications - especially for WebForms with support for local and global resources, implicit resources and control meta tags.
+MVC applications typically use the ResourceManager with strongly typed resources or the `DbRes` classes or by exporting resources back into RESX

-Underneath the .NET providers lies a the Westwind.Globalization data access layer that provides the data interface to provide resources.
+Underneath the .NET providers lies a the Westwind.Globalization data access layer (IDbResourceDataManager) that provides the data interface to provide access to various providers.
+The default provider uses SQL Server as a data source with additional providers available for MySql, SqLite and SqlCompact.
 This API is accessed by the Resource Provider and Resource Manager implementations to read the resources from the database.

 Additionally the API can be directly accessed to provide resource